Dynamic Mean-Field Theory for Continuous Random Networks: Introduction

+The study of the correspondence between random networks NNs and SFT is a relevant problem.
+For instance, in \cite{Schoenholz et al}, the authors show that random neural networks (with a finite number of neurons) can be precisely mapped onto lattice SFTs.
+We argue that the rigorous study of the thermodynamic limit of these lattice STFs is important in understanding the organization of random NNs.

 The models presented in \cite{Roberts et al}, \cite{Segadlo et al} use timeless lattice field theories with two variables ($\boldsymbol{h} _{i},\widetilde{\boldsymbol{h}}_{i}$) for each neuron, while in \cite{Grosvenor-Jefferson} uses\ a lattice field theory with continuous time and two variables ($\boldsymbol{h}_{i}\left( t\right) ,\widetilde {\boldsymbol{h}}_{i}\left( t\right) $) for each neuron.
-In practical applications (like ChatGPT), NNs with billions of neurons naturally happen; the mentioned lattice SFTs use in the definition of the action billions of variables of the\ types ($\boldsymbol{h}_{i},\widetilde{\boldsymbol{h}}_{i}$) or ($\boldsymbol{h}_{i}\left( t\right) ,\widetilde{\boldsymbol{h}} _{i}\left( t\right) $); consequently, this type of models are not useful in the study of very large NNs.
-These networks should be considered as having infinite neurons distributed continuously in a certain space.
-This corresponds to a well-known principle in statistical physics: when a system contains a very large number of particles, their individual behaviors tend to average out, leading to a smooth, continuous behavior on a macroscopic scale.
+In practical applications (like ChatGPT), NNs with billions of neurons naturally happen; the mentioned lattice SFTs use in the definition of the action billions of variables of the\ types ($\boldsymbol{h}_{i},\widetilde{\boldsymbol{h}}_{i}$) or ($\boldsymbol{h}_{i}\left( t\right) ,\widetilde{\boldsymbol{h}} _{i}\left( t\right) $).
+We argue that these networks should be considered as having infinite neurons distributed continuously in a certain space.
+This approach is based on the well-known principle in statistical physics: when a system contains a very large number of particles, their individual behaviors tend to average out, leading to a smooth, continuous behavior on a macroscopic scale.
 The corresponding SFTs should use time and space continuous variables.

-Most of the STFs proposed for the deep NNs are lattice SFTs, for\ instance, \cite{Roberts et al}, \cite{Segadlo et al}, \cite{Grosvenor-Jefferson}, among many works available.
+On the other hand, most of the STFs proposed for the deep NNs are lattice SFTs, for\ instance, \cite{Roberts et al}, \cite{Segadlo et al}, \cite{Grosvenor-Jefferson}, among many works available.
 A central problem is to find the thermodynamic limit of these lattice STFs.
-This article aims to study the thermodynamic limit of the networks introduced by Grosvenor and Jefferson in \cite{Grosvenor-Jefferson} .The continuous versions of this type of network have the form (\ref{Continuous_Network}).
-On the other hand, the Buice-Cowan SFTs are similar to (\ref{Zeta_function}); in these models, the time and space are continuous variables, and the network has infinitely many neurons.
+This article aims to study the thermodynamic limit of the networks introduced by Grosvenor and Jefferson in \cite{Grosvenor-Jefferson}.The continuous versions of this type of network have the form (\ref{Continuous_Network}).
+The Buice-Cowan SFTs are similar to (\ref{Zeta_function}); in these models, the time and space are continuous variables, and the network has infinitely many neurons.
 These models were obtained by taking the thermodynamic limit of certain lattice SFTs, \cite{Buice-Cowean-2007}.

 In this work, we use thermodynamic limit as the process for passing from a lattice SFT to a continuous SFT.
 This thermodynamic limit approach is beyond the central limit theorem (CLT).
 Consider a term of the form